 Meadowsweet Flowers stock a stunning range of sugared whole flowers if you’re not a rose fan – pick from pansies, geraniums, lavender and much more beyond.

-3. Sugar loving
+3. Sugar icing designs

 Head to the baking aisle of most supermarkets and you should find a good range of cake decorating goodies.
 Coloured sugar in pink or red is ideal for creating patterns on iced sponges.
 Try icing a cake with buttercream, then making out a heart using a skewer.
 Then, pour your sugar into a piping bag and use the skewered outline as a guide.
-Our video shows you how.

 If you’re making a Valentine’s pie or tart, cut away any surplus pasty dangling from the edges of the dish, arrange them into a ball then roll out and cut hearts or letters using a cutter or small, sharp kitchen knife.
-This method works well with shortcrust and puff pastry, and by adding a sprinkling of sesame or poppy seeds the hearts really stand out.
+This method works well with shortcrust and puff pastry, and by adding a sprinkling of sesame or poppy seeds, the hearts really stand out.

 Turn regular old biscuits into heart-shaped beauties with two clever techniques.
 Firstly, roll the raw dough into balls then squish two together and pinch the base into a point.
 Then, flatten the conjoined balls with your palm to create a rough heart shape.
 To complete the look, use your thumbs to press a heart-shaped dent into the biscuit.
 Fill it with jam then bake until the biscuits are golden.